About: Our mission: Wholehearted

 - Slowness in bringing forward innovation in product, service, technology, or process

-Where we’re coming from: Agendashift’s founders, partners, collaborators, supporters, and champions work at the exciting intersection of Lean-Agile, Strategy, and Organisation Development, are growing into that space, or see its potential for their organisations.
+Where we’re coming from: Agendashift’s founders, partners, collaborators, supporters, and champions work at the exciting intersection of (Lean-Agile) Delivery, Strategy, and Organisation Development, are growing into that space, or see its potential for their organisations.

-The challenge that motivates us: When any of these crucial elements go missing, the organisation exposes itself to the familiar risks of solution-driven and process-centric approaches: mediocrity, disappointment, and (most damaging of all) disengagement.
-Ironically, many change management approaches exacerbate the very problems they are called upon to solve; no wonder then that so many change initiatives fail.
+The challenge that motivates us: We see too many organisations expose themselves to the familiar risks of the conventional approaches to change: mediocrity, disappointment, and (most damaging of all) disengagement.
+Ironically, they often exacerbate the very problems that they are called upon to solve; no wonder then that so many change initiatives fail.
 Isn’t it time we left those tired old ways behind?

 Let’s do this thing together!
 Inviting us to work with your organisation is a small act of leadership and staff engagement that generates plenty more of both in return.
 What a great investment!